chydarren/ST2504-Secure-Chat-Application/README.md

 ## Usage

-Clone this repository into any directory and run the server and client programs.
+1. Clone this repository into any directory.

+2. Enter the "secure-chat-application" directory by typing `cd secure-chat-application`.

+3. Run the client and server programs.

 ## Disclaimer